Streaking: United States

 The students at Union College held midnight "Pajama Parade" events in 1862, 1914 and several times in the 1950s.
-The real streaking tradition, which was nationally popular since 1973, arrived at the campus in the 1990s in the form of a nocturnal lap around the Nott Memorial known as the "Naked Nott Run."
+The real streaking tradition, arrived at the campus in the 1990s in the form of a nocturnal lap around the Nott Memorial known as the "Naked Nott Run."

 To celebrate the school year's first night of heavy rainfall, a well-known tradition called "First Rain" is enacted at the University of California, Santa Cruz by students who for the entirety of the day to midnight, run around campus nearly or completely nude.
 Beginning at Porter, the run proceeds throughout the other colleges.

 At the University of Vermont, a Naked Bike Ride is traditionally held at midnight at the end of each semester.
 Participants run, bike, unicycle, carry kayaks, push shopping carts, or pull sleds.
 The topic of the Naked Bike Ride has been a touchy one among UVM police, who have tried several times to do away with it.
 In 2011, Interim President John Bramley ended school funding for the event.
 This resulted in the student body creating the UVM Green Caps, a group of student volunteers stationed around campus throughout the evening for the safety of students.

+At the University of North Carolina at Chapel Hill, students gather on the 8th floor of Davis Library the night before finals.
+At 12:00 AM, all students gathered on the 8th floor strip naked and run down the main stairwell and outside to the steps of Wilson Library.
+After reaching Wilson Library, the streakers sing the University's Alma Mater (Hark the Sound) and run back to the 8th floor of Davis Library.
+The university has made efforts to do away with the streaking by issuing statements and closing the 7th and 8th floors of Davis the night before exams.
+Despite these attempts, the streaking has continued.

+The Philippines

 At the University of the Philippines, members of the Alpha Phi Omega fraternity streak around the campus in an annual event known as the Oblation Run.
 The run started in 1977 to protest the banning of the movie, "Hubad na Bayani", which depicted human rights abuses in the martial law era.
 The event continued to occur as a protest action.

+Spain

 In 2011, the first nudist race took place at the University of Alicante (Spain).

-At the University of Virginia it is considered a tradition to streak the lawn.